makersacademy/chitter-challenge/README.md

 `"SELECT text, time, username, name FROM peeps JOIN users ON peeps.user_id=users.id;"`

-In this way "table normalisation" has been adhered to: the unique data (the text string for name and username) is recorded only once in the database.
+In this way "table normalisation" has been applied to the database design: the unique data (the text string for name and username) is recorded only once in the database.

 ## How to Install